LiuElvin/ebay_comp/README.md

 - The annual competition asks students to dream up innovative solutions to real-world ecommerce problems in the space of Machine Learning on an e-commerce dataset.

+- My teammate James and I decided to go into this mostly blind...

 # General Information

 - Build a model that can accurately extract and label the named entities in the dataset of item titles on eBay.
 Named Entities are the semantic strings/words/phrases that refer to people, brands, organizations, locations, styles, materials, patterns, product names, units of measure, clothing sizes, etc.